Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• The carrier's policy generally only covers you under dispatch.
+• The motor carrier's policy generally covers a leased owner-operator only under dispatch.

-• Bobtail and non-trucking liability fill the off-dispatch gap.
+• Bobtail and non-trucking liability are written to fill the off-dispatch gap.

 The Vantage Point